Even the Faintest Call

 "And it shall come to pass, that whosoever shall call on the name of the LORD shalt be delivered" (Joel 12:32).

 Why do I not call on His name?
 Why do I run to this neighbor and that when God is so near and will hear my faintest call?
-Why do ] sit down and devise schemes and invent plans!
-Why not at once roll my- self and my burden upon the LORD?
+Why do I sit down and devise schemes and invent plans!
+Why not at once roll myself and my burden upon the LORD?
 Straightforward is the best runner -- why do I not run at once to the living God?
-In vain shall I look for) deliverance anywhere else; but with God I shall find it; for here I have Hi. royal "shall" to make it sure.
+In vain shall I look for deliverance anywhere else; but with God I shall find it; for here I have His royal "shall" to make it sure.

-I need not ask whether I may call on Him or not, for that word whosoever is a very wide and comprehensive one.
+I need not ask whether I may call on Him or not, for that word "whosoever" is a very wide and comprehensive one.
 Whosoever means me, for it means anybody and everybody who calls upon God.
-I will therefore follow the leading of the text and at once call upon the glorious LORD who ha! made so large a promise.
+I will therefore follow the leading of the text and at once call upon the glorious LORD who has made so large a promise.

 My case is urgent, and I do not see how I am to be delivered; but this is no business of mine.
 He who makes the promise will find out ways and means of keeping it.
 It is mine to obey His commands; it is not mine to direct His counsels.
 I am His servant, not His solicitor.
 I call upon Him, and He will deliver me.